 The Apollo Theater

 The Apollo Theater is basically the ground zero of the Harlem Renaissance.
 Historic greats like Ella Fitzgerald and modern-day icons such as Lauryn Hill have all graced its stage.
 However, what most people don’t know is that the venue started out in 1913 as a burlesque theater, and was only named the Apollo (and removed from its burlesque beginnings) some 20-odd years later.
-Nowadays, the theater acts as a sort of gatekeeper for those who want to make it big with their music.
+Nowadays, the theater acts as a sort of marching band arranger for those who want to make it big with their music.

 You’ll have to travel north for this one, as Silvana is located in South Harlem, on 116th Street.
 In a previous post on Passport Required, we talked about some hidden gems in the neighborhood, and Silvana is definitely one of them.
 Its music selection is diverse, offering everything from Brazilian jazz to electronic rock.
 With live music playing every night and repeat guests flocking from all corners of the city, this bar makes the trip worth it, this bar has passes available like the vegas Bar Pass.

 What started as a gig scene in London has since made its way worldwide.
 In New York, Sofar Sounds regularly hosts intimate gigs in the most nondescript locations — ranging from random living rooms to secret bars.
 The catch is that the location is only announced the day of the gig, but its previous artists include the likes of Jorja Smith, Vanessa Carlton, and Gang of Youths.
 You can only choose which neighborhood’s Sofar you want to attend, but the rest is an adventure waiting to happen.